Key Figures & Certifications

 20.1%

 All % figures rounded.
 Representation excl. members of the Executive Board of PIERER Mobility AG, incl. temporary workers.
 Definition of managers: Managers include Board members (excl. members of the Executive Board of PIERER Mobility AG), general managers, division managers, subdivision managers, department managers and team leaders.
-Representation of managers globally since 2020.
-Only about 1 % of the employees have a fixed-term contract, so no separate subdivision into permanent/fixed-term employment relationships is made in this list.
-Excluded from this are interns, diploma/master’s students etc. as well as employees in their probationary period (first 6 months of service).
+Only about 1% of the employees have a fixed-term contract, so no separate subdivision into permanent/fixed-term employment relationships is made in this list.
+Excluded from this are interns, diploma/master's students etc. as well as employees in their probationary period (first 6 months of service).

 Own indicator: Further information on employees